SlackBuffer/abzJavaScirpt/JavaScript_ninja/2_functions/1_first-class.md

 - For function declarations, the function name is **mandatory**, whereas for function expressions it’s completely **optional**
 #### Immediate functions
 - When we want to make a function call, we use an expression that evaluates to a function, followed by a pair of function call parentheses
-    - The expression to the left of the calling parenthesis doesn’t have to be a simple identifier; it can be any expression that evaluates to a function.
+    - The expression to the left of the calling parenthesis doesn’t have to be a simple identifier; it can be ***any expression that evaluates to a function***
     - A simple way to specify an expression that evaluates to a function is to use a function expression
     - > Immediately invoked function expression (IIFE)
 - IIFE can be used to mimic modules in JS